 Loading Time is the perceived elapsed time between a user entering a URL in their search bar and the time that the major content elements become available for them to view with their browser.

 2. Visual Stability

 Visual Stability refers to how design elements on a website maintain order.
 For example, when you scroll down a web page, images and text should not be moving in an erratic manner.

 Interactivity is the time from when a user first interacts with a page, i.e. clicking a link or button, to the time when the browser actually begins processing a response to that interaction.
 This paints a picture of their first impressions of the site based on how quickly it becomes functional for their use.

 How Can Manufacturers Prepare For Google’s “Page Experience” Algorithm Change?

-Businesses should begin now to conduct site audits to better understand what changes they may need to avoid being ranked lower in future search results for their key products & services.
+Businesses should conduct site audits to better understand what changes they may need to avoid being ranked lower in search results for their key products & services.
 Here are a few tips on what to look for to get started:

 |Site Security||Review your site and make sure it is secured and served over HTTPS|